My research evolves around the following areas and topics:

 Firm pricing strategies

 Abstract.
 In buyer-seller trade relationships, long-term collaboration and payment contract selection are mutually dependent: While the provision of trade credit to buyers increases the stability of trade relationships, its availability varies systematically as relationships evolve.
-To explain this reciprocity, we model the optimal provision dynamics of trade credit when the information of sellers about buyers is incomplete and parties can sign contracts with limited enforceability.
+To explain this reciprocity, we model the optimal provision dynamics of trade credit when the seller's information about the buyer's type is incomplete and parties can sign contracts with limited enforceability.
 We investigate how self-enforcing relational contracts and formal contracts complement each other and show how their interaction determines optimal payment contract choice.
-We find that payment contracts can be interpreted as screening technologies and imply distinct learning opportunities for the seller about the buyer's reliability.
-When buyers are liquidity-constrained and sellers can verify occurring liquidity problems the screening properties of payment contracts are sufficient to predict that all transitions that occur between payment terms lead to the provision of seller trade credit in the long run.
+We find that payment contracts can be interpreted as screening technologies and imply distinct learning opportunities for the seller about the buyer's type.
+When buyers are stochastically liquidity-constrained and sellers can observe their liquidity status, in line with empirical evidence the model predicts that all transitions between payment terms lead to the provision of seller trade credit in the long run.

 Abstract.
-This paper sets up a model of trade, in which two countries with differing levels of technology specialize on the production of subsets of the global value chain.
-In the open economy equilibrium, the technologically backward country exports intermediates in exchange for imports of a homogeneous consumption good from the technologically advanced country.
-This vertical specialization pattern gives the two countries access to different instruments for appropriating rents in the open economy.
+This paper sets up a model of trade, in which two countries with differing levels of technology specialize in the production of sub-stages of the global value chain.
+In the open economy, the technologically backward country exports intermediates in exchange for imports of a homogeneous consumption good from the technologically advanced country.
+This vertical specialization gives the two countries access to different policy instruments for appropriating rents in the open economy.
 The technologically advanced country can impose an import tariff on intermediates to lower foreign wages and increase national welfare.
-An import tariff is ineffective for the technologically backward economy, which can instead lower institutional quality and allow its workers to partially expropriate firms and directly consume intermediate goods at a utility discount.
-In a non-cooperative policy equilibrium, welfare levels of the two countries will fall to their autarky levels.
-This gives scope for a trade agreement that conditions tariff reductions on institutional quality improvements and is beneficial for both countries.
-A beneficial trade agreement may not exist if the import tariff has an upper bound.
+An import tariff is ineffective for the technologically backward economy, which can instead lower institutional quality and allow its workers to consume intermediate goods at a utility discount.
+In a non-cooperative policy equilibrium, the incentives to appropriate rents can be strong enough to lower welfare of the two countries to their autarky levels.
+This gives scope for a deep trade agreement that conditions tariff reductions on institutional quality improvements and is beneficial for both countries.
+Empirical evidence shows support for the main mechanisms of the model.